DimitrisKopsidas/Sindopoly_ADISE/README.md

 POST /joingame/
 ```

 To move on the board and buy properties.
-Payment to the bank or to the other player is dont automatically
+Payment to the bank or to the other player is done automatically
 ```
 POST /rolldice/
 ```